-(A) Proportioning: Base the proportioning on the predetermined cement content indicated in the approved mix design or designed for minimum flexural strength as specified in the contract.
+(A) Proportioning.
+Base the proportioning on the predetermined cement content or designed for minimum flexural strength as specified in the contract.
+Submit the proportions of the materials for acceptance by the Engineer.

 Determine the slump according to AASHTO T 119 (ASTM C 143) and air content according to AASHTO T 152 (ASTM C 231).
 Make, cure, and test the test specimens according to AASHTO T 23 (ASTM C 31), AASHTO T 22 (ASTM C 39) and AASHTO T 97 (ASTM C 78), and the cement content according to AASHTO T 121 (ASTM C 138).